 Codie Henry is a former stylist based in PA and the Vice President of The Sovereign Stylist.
 Having finished his bachelor's degree in public relations.
 He is currently working on his Masters of Dispute Resolution from Pepperdine Law School.
 Codie’s blogs are typically focused on legal issues, marketing, and public relations topics.
 Codie believes that knowledge and language is the strongest weapon one can wield and that people should always strive to be life-long learners.

 Negative reviews are a natural part of being a business in the 21st century.
-But addressing them can be a bit of a tightrope walk.
-The key is not to be defensive while also not discussing the issue publically.
+However, addressing them can be a bit of a tightrope walk.
+The key is not to be defensive, while also not discussing the issue publicly.

-Say you had a client for a haircut today, and you get home and discover she left a 1-star review and complained it was uneven in the front while leaving a picture.
+Say you had a client in for a haircut today, you get home to a 1-star review from her complaining her results were uneven in the front and left a picture.